xoofx/markdig/doc/parsing-overview.md

     .UseMyCustomExtension()
     .Build();

-var document = MarkdownParser.Parse(markdownText, pipeline);
+var document = Markdown.Parse(markdownText, pipeline);
 ```

 ## The Parser and the Pipeline

-As metioned in the [Introduction](#introduction), Markdig's parsing machinery involves two surface components: the `MarkdownParser`, and the `MarkdownPipeline`.
-The main parsing algorithm (not to be confused with individual `BlockParser` and `InlineParser` components) lives in the `MarkdownParser.Parse(...)` static method.
+As metioned in the [Introduction](#introduction), Markdig's parsing machinery involves two surface components: the `Markdown.Parse(...)` method, and the `MarkdownPipeline` type.
+The main parsing algorithm (not to be confused with individual `BlockParser` and `InlineParser` components) lives in the `Markdown.Parse(...)` static method.
 The `MarkdownPipeline` is responsible for configuring the behavior of the parser.

 These two components are covered in further detail in the following sections.